zsh-ncursed/passman_tui/README.md

 ## Changelog

 ### 1.0.1
-- Поле note теперь до 50 слов, ограничение по словам
+- Note field now supports up to 50 words (word limit)
-- Note скрыт по умолчанию, отображается по V
+- Note is hidden by default, shown by pressing V
-- В details можно копировать note (меню и хоткей N)
+- In details, note can be copied (menu and hotkey N)
-- В EditEntryWindow при редактировании note — отображение/скрытие по V
+- In EditEntryWindow, note can be shown/hidden by pressing V
-- В app.py добавлено копирование note в буфер
+- In app.py, added copying note to clipboard